downsizing to trump tower

 Updated Oct 21, 2020

 This project will always have a very special place in my heart because it was going to be my parents' forever home.
-They have always loved having the view to the ocean, so they purchased an apartment high up in the Trump Tower where it has over 180 degree of unobstructed view, and that also became our priority to showcase the stunning view of English Bay!
+They have always loved having the view of the ocean, so they purchased an apartment high up in the Trump Tower where it has over 180 degree of unobstructed view, and that also became our priority to showcase the stunning view of English Bay!

 On Friday (Nov, 18, 2016), I presented the mood board and the overall design to my mother, and she immediately told my father that she loved everything that I had shown her.
 She showed me a budget that she had in mind, and I told her that was too much.
 Her reply was that she wanted to make sure that this project would look good on my website.
 She didn't want a nice place just for herself, but she wanted it to look good for my portfolio.
 I assured her that because we are only decorating the place, it wouldn't cost as much since we are not gutting the kitchen, the bathroom, or replacing the floor.
 Her reply to me was that I should then increase my design fee and charge more for my services.
 I was touched by how much she really wanted me to succeed.